Copyright © Media Law International 2023. All Rights Reserved.

 Global Leaders in Media Law Practice

-Helmy, Hamza and Partners works in association with Baker & McKenzie, providing clients with access to a global network.
+Helmy, Hamza and Partners, Baker McKenzie works in association with Baker & McKenzie, providing clients with access to a global network.
 The team is regularly involved in advertising and unfair trading litigation.
 Other areas of specialisation include data protection, e-commerce and regulation.
-Co-founder Taher Helmy manages the practice, working closely with Mohamad B. Talaat on sector-related corporate and commercial matters.
+The team advises on sector-related corporate and commercial matters.

 Ibrachy & Demerkar’s position as international advisor to the Egyptian Radio and Television Union and legal counsel of the Egyptian Satellite Company, Nilesat, has put the firm at the forefront of media production, broadcast and transmission activity in Egypt.
 The team also assists with intellectual property protection, exploitation and licensing.

 Independent firm Matouk Bassiouny works with multinationals, corporations and government entities on all legal aspects of business ventures in Egypt.
 The team has a cross-border focus on commercial aspects.
-Co-founding partner F. John Matouk manages the dispute resolution and commercial groups.
+Lawyers are noted for their experience in dispute resolution and advising commercial groups.

 Shalakany is recognised throughout the region as a leading practice.
 The firm focuses on intellectual property matters connected with the media and entertainment sectors.
 Lawyers litigate in unfair competition and infringement cases, advise on copyright and software protection and draft licensing agreements.
 The team also works closely with government agencies and legislators.